jwp/git-select/README.md

 ## Extract Specific Resources from git Repositories

-A Python script implementing a prototype shorthand for sparse checkouts.
+A Python script implementing a prototype shorthand for extracting repository resources.
-This has only been subject to brief manual testing with Python 3.11.
+Think `cp -r`, but with shallow git repositories and sparse checkouts as a source.

-While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became obvious that concision was necessary.
+While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became obvious that concision would be helpful.

 `git-select` performs a sparse checkout on a target repository and recursively copies the cited repository paths into the filesystem, relative to the working directory.